jtelepov/MusicDB/README.md

-# Java program using jdbc library and SQLite database
+# Java program using jdbc driver and SQLite database